GBR RIP Revision History

 Consider the following example command lines:

-If (1) is the nominal command line, (2) generates an image that is 3x narrower,
+If (1) is the nominal command line, (2) generates an image that is 3x narrower, while (3) produces an image that is 3x shorter.

-removal.
+Row removal is much faster than the bit manipulations required to do column removal.
 This could esily be made 2x or 4x faster using multi-threading on a multi-core, multi-processor machine.

 Fix a bug report from FineTrak (Fuji UK).

-We added a new option -fill which will always give you a one pixel line under the above conditions.
+Added a new option -fill which will always give you a one pixel line under the above conditions.

 The conversion from a monochrome bitmap to grayscale bitmap could generate bad data at the edges between data bands.
 This has been fixed. [reported by Maskless Lithography]